 Git

 Git is one of the leading distributed version control systems.
-Originally developed by Linus Torvalds to manage the source code of the Linux kernel, it has achieved widespread popularity in the Ruby community.
+Originally developed by Linus Torvalds to manage the source code of the Linux kernel, it quickly become the default version control system for most of the software world.

 1. Configuring Git